drewberry612/drewberry612/README.md

 ## 🔭 Currently Working On
-- 🎧 A personal project using GenAI, Streamlit, and Last.fm's API to explore the concept of an AI-assisted music recommendation app.
+- ⚙️ A local **MLOps pipeline simulation** showcasing end-to-end model training, deployment, and monitoring.

 ---